Skip to content

 The name of the task.

 If None, a name will be generated automatically from the function.
-Also used as the TaskLock name.
+Also used as the schedule name for the durable last-fire state.

 TYPE: str | None DEFAULT: None